| Drs. Concannon &

 A. OUR COMMITMENT TO YOUR PRIVACY

 Our practice is dedicated to maintaining the privacy of your individually identifiable health information (IIHI).
+Note that some practices refer to IIHI as PHI, or personally identifiable information.
 In conducting our business, we will create records regarding you and the treatment and services we provide to you.
 We are required by law to maintain the confidentiality of health information that identifies you.
 We also are required by law to provide you with this notice of our legal duties and the privacy practices that we maintain in our practice concerning your IIHI.
 By federal and state law, we must follow the terms of the notice of privacy practices that we have in effect at the time.

 We realize that these laws are complicated, but we must provide you with the following important information: